 Harbor Bay Travel and Tours

 I tried to book our tours with a personal guide through Facebook but it didn’t work out so I went with a legitimate company instead.
 I assume every tour agency in Puerto Princesa has the cookie cutter itinerary.
-We were satisfied with Harbor Bay’s service but their penalty for cancellations is 67% of the price of the tour, while most companies will only charge half of the total price.
+We were satisfied with Harbor Bay’s service during our Underground River tour (Php 1800 per person) and Firefly watching tour (Php 1,100 per person).
+We cancelled our Honda Bay (Php 1500 per person) snorkel tour and their penalty for cancellations is 67% of the price of the tour.
+Most companies will only charge half of the total price.

 Arrival Puerto Princesa 11:30 AM